 A whole 5 piece practice kit is a consideration for anyone who needs a 'no noise' solution.
 The stick response on the rubber pads is similar to striking a real drum but perhaps a bit bouncier.
 It's worth mentioning the sound of the pads will be tonally uniform, unlike a real kit or an electronic drum kit and there is no hi-hat.
-There are a few on the market, but this is a good choice and not too expensive 5 piece Practice Pad Drum Kit
+There are a few on the market, but this one is a good choice 5 piece Practice Pad Drum Kit

 Here is a Sheet Music Stand with Height and Angle Adjustment I can recommend.